techboy-coder/nature-in-code/README.md

 # Nature, In Code

-This a repo contains the projects and code for the summer camp in Laussane.
+This a repo contains the projects and code for the summer camp in EPFL, Laussane.
+It was created in a summer camp called "biology in code".
 ## Photos:

 ### Module 1: